Marina Satti: Career

+2006–2016: Career beginnings

-Satti formed part of the EBU's European Jazz Orchestra.
+In April 2009, Satti represented Greece and formed part of the European Broadcasting Union's European Jazz Orchestra.
 She also performed as a singer of the World Jazz Nonet at the John F. Kennedy Center in Washington, D.C.
 In 2011 she performed along with Bobby McFerrin and the a cappella vocal group Singing Tribe at the Berklee Performance Center.
-From 2006 to 2024 she acted, sang and wrote music for theatre in 15 plays in Greece.
-She sings in ten languages.
+From 2006 to 2024 Satti acted, sang and wrote music for the theatre in 19 plays and 3 television series, in Greece.
+She sings in 12 languages.

 In 2016, Satti founded Fonés ("Voices"), a female a cappella group performing traditional polyphonic songs.
 Furthermore, she writes music for short films and advertisements.
-Satti has given her singing voice to 24 cartoons and was the voice of Moana in Moana (2016) and Moana 2 (2024), and Ariel in The Little Mermaid (2023) for Greece.
-She is also invited to teach music and singing at schools and universities in Greece.
+Satti has given her singing voice to 25 cartoons and was the voice of Moana in Moana (2016), Moana 2 (2024), Moana (2026) and Ariel in The Little Mermaid (2023) for Greece.
+She is also invited to teach music and singing at various schools and universities, in Greece.